-Understandably, you may experience anxiety revolving around spending money.
+Understandably, when having a scarcity mindset you may experience anxiety revolving around spending money.
 The thought of spending more on that expensive jacket may make you freeze.
 You automatically think you cannot afford it or that you will not have enough money left for later on.
 It can be scary.
 However, it is possible to break free of this mindset (more on this below).

 So, how do you know if you are stuck in a scarcity mindset?
 Review the poverty mindset signs below and determine if developing a more abundance mindset could truly benefit you and your life.